nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Expected: Module(s) with the description `tutorial` Details of the found tutorial(s) are shown in the list. <br>

 3. Test case: `find tutorial lab` <br>
-Expected: A tutorial or lab type is found on the list.
+Expected: A tutorial or lab description is found on the list.
 Details of the found tutorials and labs are shown in the list. <br>

 4. Test case: `find CS` <br>
 Expected: Module(s) with the name or description `CS` is (are) found.
 Details of the found module(s) are shown in the list.
 <br>

 5. Test case: `find` <br>